udayvunnam/xng-breadcrumb/README.md

 - define 'breadcrumb' within the data property of route.
 - a 'breadcrumb' can be defined as a string OR as an object.
 - Use **breadcrumb as a string** if you are just providing breadcrumb text
-- Use **breadcrumb as an object** if you are providing additional properties like 'alias', 'skip', 'info'.
+- Use **breadcrumb as an object** if you are providing additional properties like 'alias', 'skip', 'info', 'disable'.
 In this case, 'label' property denotes breadcrumb text.

 #### breadcrumb as a string